Sangarshanan/livecode.blr/tools.md

 Daisy is an embedded platform for music.
 It features everything you need for creating high fidelity audio hardware devices.

 ### Behringer [Website](https://behringer.com/)
 Behringer is an audio equipment company founded by the Swiss engineer Uli Behringer on 25 January 1989 in Willich, Germany.
 Behringer produces equipment including synthesizers, mixers, audio interfaces and amplifiers.
-They are a popular vendor for much cheaper versions of older, now unavailable synths, one example being the ROland TB-303 that Behringer sells as the TD-3
+They are a popular vendor for much cheaper versions of older, now unavailable synths, one example being the Roland TB-303.

 ### Elektron [Website](https://elektron.se/)
 Elektron is a company known for making bold and enduring electronic music instruments and technology, acclaimed for their creativity-unlocking potential, the most famous of these being the Digitakt, Octatrack and Digitone.
 The "elektron Sequencer" is considered one of the best hardware sequencers money can buy.